-Many have not heard of Mount Tambora, on Sumbawa Island, and part of the Indonesian ring of fire.
+Many have not heard of Mount Tambora or Sumbawa Island, which is part of the Indonesian ring of fire.
 The Mount Tambora eruption measured 7 on the volcanic explosivity index (VEI) and devastated the island — Krakatoa, by comparison, measured a 6.
-Tens of thousands were killed by the eruption and by famine and disease in the disaster’s immediate aftermath.
-In the following years, cholera and typhus epidemics tracked relentlessly westwards, killing many, many more.
+Tens of thousands were killed by the eruption and by famine and disease in the following weeks.
+Millions more are thought to have died from cholera and typhus as these epidemics tracked westwards.
+In 1817, 800,000 fell ill with typhus in Ireland alone.